Preview and Q&A with Bianca Gannon

 There’s the launch of Impermanence’s album, with // without.
 And we are hoping to be able to do more gigs.
 In December, we are due to play at the International Society for Improvised Music conference at the Melbourne Conservatorium of Music, University of Melbourne.
 I also have a couple of commissions.
 At the end of 2019, I won the Pythia Prize for composition – which means I’m writing a piece inspired by the bushfire crisis for Rubiks Collective.
 I’m also writing a piece for myself as Artist in Residence at the City of Greater Dandenong.
 The piece is based around the Irish word for hug – Croí Isteach – which literally means to get into the heart or to bring your hearts close – so it’s a sonic hug for the pandemic times.

-Redefining the idiom: Impermanence trio to premiere new music
+Redefining the idiom: Impermanence trio premieres new music

 with // without is the mesmerising new offering from Australia’s rising stars of improvised music, Impermanence.

-The Melbourne trio will launch with // without, a double album, with two live-streamed Listening Parties and a live concert at Jazzlab.
+The Melbourne trio launched with // without, a double album, with two live-streamed Listening Parties.

 Described as “one of Australia’s rising stars”, “where jazz meets sound art”, Impermanence are a Melbourne-based improvising music trio who traverse form and genre. with // without captures their cinematic and evocative sound, coalescing ancient and futuristic with tradition and invention through their unique instrumentation: